Anaheim Street station: History

-When the line opened on July 14, 1990, as the Blue Line, this station was the southern terminus until the Downtown Long Beach Loop opened several months later.
+When the line opened on July 14, 1990, as the Blue Line, this station was the southern terminus until the Downtown Long Beach Loop opened on September 1, 1990.
 To facilitate the loop, which runs in a clockwise direction, the two main tracks cross each other at an "X" within the median at 9th Street south of this station.
 The southbound track then continues in the median by itself beyond 8th Street, passes two stations, then curves west onto the 1st Street Transit Mall, where it has a brief 2-track segment through the Downtown Long Beach station (which is designated as the terminal point of the line).
 From there, the tracks continue as northbound, first turning north into the median of Pacific Avenue (where they rejoin as a single track).
 After passing one more station, the track then curves east onto 8th Street before turning back north onto Long Beach Boulevard.